missyrestless/llm/README.md

 The following hostnames have been adopted for this deployment:

 - `openwebui.neoman.dev` serves as the primary web user interface
-  - Login with Okta credentials at https://openwebui.neoman.dev
+  - Login with username/password at https://openwebui.neoman.dev
 - `mcp.neoman.dev` serves as the HTTPS protocol server for MCP servers
 - `openai.neoman.dev` serves as the OpenAI-Compatible server for locally hosted OpenAI requests
   - An API key is required to make requests